wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.8.8.1 =
+* [Fix] Redirects from the canonical URL to its corresponding nice permalink were being affected by a new feature introduce in version 4.8.7 (thank you, [Brookjnk](https://wordpress.org/support/topic/slimstat-forces-wordpress-to-use-302-redirects-instead-of-301/)).

 = 4.8.8 =
 * [New] Implemented new [FingerPrintJs2](https://github.com/Valve/fingerprintjs2) library in the tracker.
 Your visitors are now associated with a unique identifier that does not rely on cookies, IP address or other unreliable information.
 This will allow Slimstat to produce more accurate results in terms of session lenghts, user patterns and much more.
 * [New] Added event handler for 'beforeunload', which will allow the tracker to better meausure the time spent by your visitors on each page.
 This will make our upcoming new charts even more accurate.